 The American Payroll Association offers two types of Certification.
 Certified Payroll Professional (CPP), and the Fundamental Payroll Certification (FPC).
 Taking the study course through Mel Payroll Service will help the payroll professional gain the education and knowledge to set for the CPP and FPC exam.

-Certified Payroll Professional (CPP)- the CPP exam is open to professional meeting one of three criteria listed in the American Payroll Association’s (APA) Certification Examination Handbook.
+Certified Payroll Professional (CPP)- the CPP exam is open to professionals meeting one of three criteria listed in the American Payroll Association’s (APA) Certification Examination Handbook.
 The CPP exam is the APA’s mastery-level payroll certification.
 It tests for proficiency in all areas of payroll, including core payroll concepts, compliance, principles of paycheck calculation, payroll processes and systems, accounting, payroll management, and payroll administration.

 The CPP designation is valid for five years.
 Recertification is attained by either retaking and passing the exam or accumulating a minimum number of qualifying recertification credit hours (RCHs) through continuing education.

 The Certified Payroll Professional (CPP) Exam is intended to prepare intermediate to advanced level Payroll Professionals.
 This is an intensive Payroll "body of knowledge" review course requiring an estimated 6-8 hours per week study time plus the weekly review sessions.